SIDN/spinsite/www-spin/content/about/problem.md

 +++

+#### IoT, the risks
+The 'Internet of Things' ([IoT](https://en.wikipedia.org/wiki/Internet_of_things)) can make our lives easier in many ways, but unfortunately also involves risks and threats.
+This certainly also applies to home networks.
+Security of products by manufacturers often leaves much to be desired.
+And adequate management by users is often a challenge due to insufficient knowledge and resources.

-#### Security and privacy in the IoT
+As a result, security and privacy of the home network are at stake.
-While it is anticipated that the [IoT](https://en.wikipedia.org/wiki/Internet_of_things) will enable all kinds of new services that will help us in our daily lives, it also poses a security threat because IoT devices are often insecure.
-This is particularly true for home networks where manufacturers tend to have little interest in securing their products and responsible management by consumers can be a challenge due to a lack of sufficient skills als tools.
-As a result, security and privacy are at stake.

-#### Major security risks
 Vulnerable IoT devices pose two major types of threat.

-1. First of all, they’re a threat to the internet as a global communications infrastructure, because insecure IoT devices can become part of massive DDoS attacks.
+1. They’re a threat to the internet as a global communications infrastructure, because insecure IoT devices can become part of massive DDoS attacks.
-1. The second threat from insecure IoT devices is that they jeopardise the security, privacy, and perhaps even safety of end-users.
+1. They jeopardise the security, privacy, and perhaps even safety of end-users.

 More about this can be found on [the SIDN Labs site](https://www.sidnlabs.nl/index?language_id=2).